-- a) undertake learning and assessment tasks in a responsible, honest and conscientious manner in accordance with the Student Charter; - b) uphold the principles of Academic Integrity; - c) actively engage in learning activities and utilise educative resources provided by Avondale including completion of the online Academic Integrity Module (AIM); - d) acquire a clear understanding of the expectations and requirements of Avondale and their Discipline with respect to Academic Integrity; - e) comply with assessment instructions, and the expected standards of Academic Integrity including: - i. individually undertaking all work and assessment and other requirements for a unit and course; or - ii. ensuring that they contribute fairly to the formulation of ideas and conclusions within designated group work, and acknowledge the group and independent work of each student in accordance with the assessment requirements; - f) acknowledge the ideas, designs, words and work of others, using the required referencing system described in the Unit Outline; - g) seek support or clarification, if necessary, to understand assessment and Academic Integrity requirements; - complete an Academic Integrity declaration as part of an online submission or an assessment cover page for all assessment items except for assessments completed and submitted in class.
+- ii. ensuring that they contribute fairly to the formulation of ideas and conclusions within designated group work, and acknowledge the group and independent work of each student in accordance with the assessment requirements; - f) acknowledge the ideas, designs, words and work of others, using the required referencing system described in the Unit Outline; - g) seek support or clarification, if necessary, to understand assessment and academic integrity requirements; - h) complete an academic integrity declaration as part of an online submission or an assessment cover sheet for all assessment items except for assessments completed and submitted in class.
 This declaration states that the work is the student's own and that all cited works have been acknowledged and referenced.
-Assessment tasks that are not accompanied by an Academic Integrity declaration will not receive a mark until the declaration is submitted; - i) submit all text-based assessment items via Turnitin, a similarity-detection software, unless this requirement is waived by the School Committee; and - avoid sharing assessments, directly or indirectly, with other students (wherever those students are studying) where it could be reasonably foreseen by the student that their work could be used dishonestly.
+Assessment tasks that are not accompanied by an academic integrity declaration will not be marked; and - i) avoid sharing assessments, directly or indirectly, with other students (wherever those students are studying) where it could be reasonably foreseen by the student that their work could be used dishonestly. - 5.6 Students may use Turnitin, a similarity-detection software, prior to the final submission of their assessment task to check and improve their work.